iLambda/ldjam33/README.md

 ## The Game
 It's the end of the world.
 YOU finally made it.
 Zombies everywhere.
 Almost.
 Some stupid Humans are still alive and menacing your zombipocalipse.
-Help you greenish friends to win one more time !
+Help your greenish friends to win one more time !

 They are quite stupid, so keep the orders simple : a left clic will produce a scared scream that will attract zombies as surely as cheese attracts mice.
 A right clic on the opposite will scare them the hell off away from that nasty sawchain noise.